 So Which is Better for Building Muscle?

-When it comes to muscle building, it is always better to have your eggs in more than on baskets.
-Your body quickly adapts to whatever you put it through, which means sticking to one particular method is a bad idea.
+Regarding muscle building, having your eggs in more than one basket is always better.
+Your body quickly adapts to whatever you put it through, so sticking to one method is a bad idea.

-I believe that mixing it up with both kettlebells and dumbbells is the most effective way to build muscle.
-That is not to say that there is not an optimum time to use each piece of equipment.
+Mixing it up with kettlebells and dumbbells is the most effective way to build muscle.
+That is not to say there is no optimum time to use each piece of equipment.

 Due to their design, each option lends itself to individual goals.
 Don’t worry, and if you are confused as to which one to pick, I’ve split them into individual goals here: